hvervetid/housepriceindex/README.md

 Meanwhile, the inner ring is used to calculate a fixed effect around the target.
 This will capture, say, location-specific amenities such as a nice park.

-Depending on how many transactions you have, setting the observations_outer parameter to about 5% of all transactions and observations_inner to about 0.5% is a reasonable first guess.
+If you're not sure where to start, try setting the observations_outer parameter to about 5% of all transactions and observations_inner to about 0.5% of all transactions as a first guess.
 However, you don't want the numbers to be too low: again, as a pure rule of thumb, you probably don't want the observations_inner to be below 500.

 There are also three other parameters you may set:
 * max_radius_outer: Sets a maximal radius that the outer ring can take.
 The default value is 20 kilometers.
 * max_radius_inner: Sets a maximal radius that the inner ring can take.
 The default value is 10 kilometers.
 * n_cores: How many cores the program will use.
 The default is NULL, meaning that R will use all available cores but one.
 If the program fails because of a lack of memory, try selecting a lower number.
 You can see how many cores your computer has by running 'parallel::detectCores()' in console.
+* use_parallel: Whether to use parallel programming in the back.
+Defaults to TRUE.
+* skip_errors: Whether to skip to next target on encountering errors with a target (e.g. because of insufficient observations within the max radius).
+Defaults to FALSE, meaning that the code will break instead and force an error.
+If set to TRUE, the code will check how many observations failed to produce an output, but there will be no information on why it failed.
-* debug: If set to TRUE, more detailed reports on the workings of the func
+* debug: If set to TRUE, the function will produce very detailed reports for each target.

 ## Installation
 To install the development version of housepriceindex, you must first install and load the devtools package: